aws-samples/awsome-distributed-training/micro-benchmarks/nccl-tests/README.md

 1. Prepare the MPIJob manifest
    Edit file `kubernetes/nccl-tests.yaml` and adjust the following values:

-   - slotsPerWorker: 8 <- set to the number of GPUs per node in your cluster
+   - `slotsPerWorker: 8`: set to the number of GPUs per node in your cluster
-   - image: <account>.dkr.ecr.<region>.amazonaws.com/<image>:<tag> <- set to your container image URI.
+   - `image: <account>.dkr.ecr.<region>.amazonaws.com/<image>:<tag>`: set to your container image URI.
 Note: change both locations in the file.
 You may use `echo ${REGISTRY}${IMAGE}${TAG}` to print the image URI.
-   - -np 16 <- set -np option in mpirun to (number_of_worker_nodes * number_of_gpus_per_node)
-   - other mpirun parameters if needed for your instance type, please refer to [aws-ofi-nccl](https://github.com/aws/aws-ofi-nccl/blob/master/doc/efa-env-var.md)
+   - `-np 16`: set -np option in mpirun to (*`number_of_worker_nodes`* * *`number_of_gpus_per_node`*), other mpirun parameters if needed for your instance type, please refer to [aws-ofi-nccl](https://github.com/aws/aws-ofi-nccl/blob/master/doc/efa-env-var.md)
-   - replicas: 2 <- set to number of worker pods you would like the test to run on.
+   - `replicas: 2`: set to number of worker pods you would like the test to run on.
 This must be less than or eaqual to the number of nodes in your cluster.
-   - node.kubernetes.io/instance-type: "p5.48xlarge" <- set to the instance type of the nodes in your cluster against which you would like the nccl test to be run
+   - `node.kubernetes.io/instance-type: "p5.48xlarge"`: set to the instance type of the nodes in your cluster against which you would like the nccl test to be run
-   - nvidia.com/gpu: 8 <- set to the number of GPUs per node in your cluster, adjust in both the limits and requests section
+   - `nvidia.com/gpu: 8`: set to the number of GPUs per node in your cluster, adjust in both the limits and requests section
-   - vpc.amazonaws.com/efa: 32 <- set to the number of EFA adapters per node in your cluster, adjust in both the limits and requests section
+   - `vpc.amazonaws.com/efa: 32`: set to the number of EFA adapters per node in your cluster, adjust in both the limits and requests section

    Please note that the current default settings have been specified for instance type p5.48xlarge.
 Only the image URI is required to be set for running the test on this instance type.
    The current manifest executes the `all_reduce_perf` test.
 If you wish to execute other NCCL tests, change the section between lines 59 and 73 in this MPIJob manifest file.